Creating immersive rooftop and outdoor amenities with the help of SketchUp

 I’ve always loved art and design.
 In high school, I took a lot of art classes and drafting classes.
 That carried over when I attended Utah State University where I took a graphics class in the Landscape Architecture Department.
 It seemed to blend art and design, which I loved.
 The department seemed a bit more open to unlimited possibilities than becoming an architect.
 So, I was hooked and graduated in Landscape Architecture in 2001.
 I’ve been working in the realm of landscape architecture ever since and have become even more passionate about its possibilities as each year passes.

 Currently, I am the chief visionary officer and principal landscape architect for a design studio called LOFTSIXFOUR.
-Our purpose and passion comes from our ultimate goal of creating opportunities for people to connect.
+Our purpose and passion come from our ultimate goal of creating opportunities for people to connect.
 With this in mind, we have discovered a unique way to help architects and developers create immersive rooftop amenities and outdoor living experiences for luxury hotels, resorts, and apartments.
 So within the context of landscape architecture, we are enamored with the idea of creating original, thoughtful rooftop and outdoor amenity spaces that help create unique opportunities for people to connect — with their surroundings, with the architecture, with each other, and with their communities and cities that surround them.
 We are focusing more and more on dense urban city environments where these types of projects are more common.
 We find that these projects not only add huge value to a city, but it also helps developers make a statement and differentiate themselves from their competition.
 On top of that, it allows them to make a positive impact on the communities in which they construct their projects.

 Do you use SketchUp in your workflow?

 We use SketchUp on every project.
 In the conceptual stages of our process, we use SketchUp study models to help us visualize our spatial diagrams.
 As we progress into design development and construction documentation, SketchUp models help us further refine our design ideas.
-LayOut has also played a pivotal role in helping us create 3D design details of all of our custom design elements.
+The layOut has also played a pivotal role in helping us create 3D design details of all of our custom design elements.
 This has greatly helped the design team and contractors visualize what the finished product will look and feel like.

 What does your workflow look like on an average project?

-We start off by taking an architectural Revit model and convert that to a 3D DWG CAD file and then import it into SketchUp.
+We start off by taking an architectural Revit model and converting that to a 3D DWG CAD file and then importing it into SketchUp.
 This helps us relate our design to the architectural design, which we see as integral to the success of these outdoor spaces.
 These designs need to communicate the location, dimensions, and style of doors, windows, building materials, and interior spaces.
 When the building of exterior and interiors are considered and planned in unison with the exterior amenity spaces, the results are stunning.
 This creates a harmonious outdoor and indoor relationship that resonates and connects people more deeply to their surroundings.
 We will iterate and refine our models to greater detail as we proceed to each phase in the project including conceptual, schematic, design development, and the construction documentation phase.
 Our SketchUp models are used from beginning to end.
-At design development and construction documentation phases, we use SketchUp and LayOut to create 3D details that include all of the outdoor elements such as, but not limited to, overhead structures, fire pits, seating, planters, fencing, BBQ counters and islands, paving surfaces, pools, hot tubs, and cabanas.
+During design development and construction documentation phases, we use SketchUp and LayOut to create 3D details that include all of the outdoor elements such as, but not limited to, overhead structures, fire pits, seating, planters, fencing, BBQ counters, and islands, paving surfaces, pools, hot tubs, and cabanas.
 We detail all of these elements in LayOut, first using a SketchUp model, then importing the model into LayOut.
 Not only do these LayOut documents create captivating and compelling details, but they also help better communicate these details by making them easier to understand by contractors who bid and construct them.
 This helps our clients visualize the final, end-product for the benefit of more beautiful and successful outdoor spaces.

 Bringing the design across the finish line to the construction phase.
 It's all in the details with LayOut.
-Click on the images to take a closer look at the LayOut information.

 How do you collaborate on design ideas with your team?

 We do design charrettes where we all sketch and discuss spatial layouts for the outdoor spaces we’re designing.
-This allows us to ‘rapid-fire’ ideas as a team and come up with better end solutions than if we had just one person do the design.
+This allows us to ‘rapid-fire’ ideas as a team and comes up with better end solutions than if we had just one person do the design.
 Once we get some solutions we’re happy with, we will then take those designs to a more refined level and create 3D versions of these layouts using SketchUp.

 Why do you use SketchUp?
 Any benefits?